-- About 260,000 voting-eligible transgender people live in the 35 states that have voter ID laws and have no IDs that correctly reflect their name and/or gender.
+- About 414,000 voting-eligible transgender Americans live in the 31 states that both (1) primarily conduct their elections in person at the polls, and (2) have a voter ID law.
+Nearly half of these, or 203,700 individuals, do not have an ID that correctly reflects their name and/or gender.

-- Of those voting-eligible transgender people who live in voter ID states, 81,000 live in the states with the strictest voter ID laws (strict photo ID states), and they could face substantial barriers and potential disenfranchisement in the November 2020 general election.
+- Of voting-eligible transgender people who live in states with voter ID requirements, 64,800 live in the states with the strictest voter ID laws (photo ID required with few or no alternatives available).

 - These eligible voters could face substantial barriers and potential disenfranchisement in the November 2022 general election.